Disha4118/Disha4118/README.md

 - 👋 Hi, I’m @Disha4118
-- 👀 I’m interested in coding, making websites and apps, games etc.
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning DSA.
+- 🌱 I’m currently learning web development.
-- 🌱 I have done C++ course.
+- 🌱 I have done DSA course.
 - 💞️ I’m looking to collaborate on google, microsoft and amazon.
 - 📫 you can contact me by email.